Philippines AirAsia: History

-As travel restrictions eased in 2022, Philippines AirAsia started to rebuild its network by adding more flights, launching flights to Dumaguete and Roxas City, and resuming most international flights starting 27 May 2022.
+As travel restrictions eased in 2022, Philippines AirAsia started to rebuild its network by adding more flights, launching flights to Dumaguete and Roxas City, and resuming most international flights starting May 27, 2022.
 In February 2023, it launched daily flights to Tokyo, and resumed flights to Guangzhou, Shenzhen, and Macau.
 Amid a fleet shortage, flights to General Santos ended in 2022, while flights to Dumaguete and Zamboanga ended in 2023.

-On 1 July 2023, Philippines AirAsia transferred its domestic operations at Ninoy Aquino International Airport from the highly congested Terminal 4 to the larger Terminal 2.
+On July 1, 2023, Philippines AirAsia transferred its domestic operations at Ninoy Aquino International Airport (NAIA) from the highly congested Terminal 4 to the larger Terminal 2.
 Although its international flights remained at Terminal 3, it requested to the Manila International Airport Authority (MIAA) to transfer its international flights to Terminal 1 for operational efficiency.
-This was rejected by MIAA due to space limitations, given that flag carrier Philippine Airlines have predominantly occupied the terminal with no space for AirAsia to fit in.
+This was rejected by MIAA due to space limitations, given that flag carrier Philippine Airlines had predominantly occupied the terminal with little space for AirAsia to fit in.
+Eventually, Philippines AirAsia transferred its international flights to Terminal 1 on March 29, 2026, as part of a terminal optimization program by the airport's operator, the New NAIA Infrastructure Corp.
+(NNIC), to alleviate congestion and enhance passenger flow.

-In 2024, Philippines AirAsia terminated all flights to mainland China (except Taiwan, Hong Kong, and Macau) due to weak demand amid geopolitical tensions.
-On 18 October 2024, the airline suspended its inter-island flights out of Cebu, effectively closing its hub at Mactan–Cebu International Airport.
+In 2024, Philippines AirAsia terminated all flights to mainland China due to weak demand amid geopolitical tensions.
+On October 18, 2024, the airline suspended its inter-island flights out of Cebu, effectively closing its hub at Mactan–Cebu International Airport.
 It attempted to launch flights to Nagoya in the same month, but were cancelled due to operational circumstances.
-After nearly thirteen years, on 22 January 2025, Philippines AirAsia ended flights to Davao City due to competitive pricing; it plans to reassign its aircraft to its top-performing destinations instead, like Bohol, Boracay, Palawan, and Tacloban.
+After nearly thirteen years, on January 22, 2025, Philippines AirAsia ended flights to Davao City due to competitive pricing; it plans to reassign its aircraft to its top-performing destinations instead, like Bohol, Boracay, Palawan, and Tacloban.

 In March 2025, Philippines AirAsia revisited its plans to debut in the PSE, while announcing its fleet expansion.

-On 23 September 2025, Philippines AirAsia relaunched its Cebu hub, with flights beginning on 15 November.
+On September 23, 2025, Philippines AirAsia relaunched its Cebu hub, with flights beginning on November 15.

+On June 3, 2026, the Civil Aviation Authority of the Philippines (CAAP) issued a cease-and-desist directive to Philippines AirAsia over unpaid obligations.
+According to InsiderPH, the airline was given three days to settle its remaining balance of ₱271.94 million or risk a shutdown of its operations.
+The report stated that the carrier had reduced its debt from ₱833.7 million but had not fully settled its obligations.
+AirAsia Philippines stated that its flight operations would continue despite the unpaid fees and advised passengers that services would proceed as scheduled.
+Eventually, the CAAP reported the next day that the airline had paid the fees, penalties and interest on delay of payment since 2021 for unpaid fees covering air navigation charges, landing and parking fees, passenger service charges, and other airport-related assessments totaling US$4.7 Million and the airline is now out of risk of seizure of operations.